Sunnova

-Sunnova Energy International Inc. is an American energy company that provides residential solar and energy storage services.
+Sunnova Energy International Inc. was an American energy company that provides residential solar and energy storage services.
 Founded in 2012 and headquartered in Houston, Texas, it operates primarily in the United States, offering solar panel installations, battery storage, and repair services to homeowners and businesses.

 History

 Founded in 2012 by William (John) Berger, it quickly expanded its operations across the U.S., focusing on providing affordable, reliable, and sustainable energy solutions to residential customers.
 Over the years, Sunnova has grown to become one of the leading residential solar service providers in the country.

 In March 2025, when its stock plunged below $1 per share due to concerns about its financial condition, Berger resigned and Paul Mathews was named the company's new President and CEO.
 On June 5, it announced that it would lay off 55% of its workforce, or 718 employees, and its subsidiary, Sunnova TEP Developer, had filed for Chapter 11 bankruptcy protection.

 On June 9, Sunnova filed for Chapter 11 bankruptcy protection, listing assets and liabilities between $10 billion and $50 billion.
 The company blamed its decision on high debt amounts and declining demand.
+In July 2025, the company sold its solar installation business to Omnidian for $7 million as part of a stalking horse deal.

 In September 2025, it was announced that Solaris Assets LLC had completed the firm's acquisition.
+The company's Chapter 11 bankruptcy plan was approved by a U.S. bankruptcy judge in November 2025, which allowed to company to appoint a creditor to distribute the sale proceeds to creditors and manage the winding down of the company's remaining operations.